The Immune System: Part III

 As you can imagine, the body takes this issue extemely seriously and came up with the Murder University of the Thymus to address it.
 After a fresh and young T cell has been born, it travels to the university and begins its training which consists of three steps, or better three tests:

-The first test is basically just making sure the T Cells have the ability to make working T Cell receptors (recetor is functional or not).\ The T Cells that pass test one have functional receptors.
+The T Cells that pass test one have functional receptors.
 Great job so far!
 The second test is called positive selection: Here the teacher cells check if the T cells are really good at recognizing the receptors of the cells they will need to work with.
 Imagine this part as if the teacher is checking if the pens the students brought are full of ink.
 Once again, death is the punishment for failing second test.

 After two tests, the third test is Negative selection.
 The final exam is simply: Can the T cell recognize self?.
 Can its receptor connect to the main proteins inside the body?
 The only acceptable answer is “No, not at all”.